 Records Management advisory and filing services were provided to 15 Departments and units.
 25 file requests were fulfilled.
 134 secure shredding containers were provided throughout the University.
 13 online trainings were provided to 324 participants.
 Over 1 million documents were migrated from MDD to CONDOR (Concordia Document Repository) on SharePoint Online.

-The RMA website was visited 45,669 times.
-Our 4 social media channels (Facebook, Twitter, Instagram, YouTube) reached 951 followers.
-306 posts were made, and received 2,896 engagements.
-RMA participated in 3 social media events: #AskAnArchivistDay, World Digital Preservation Day, and #ArchivesHashtagParty.
+The RMA website was visited 45,669 times with a 25% increase in new users.
+Our 4 social media channels (Facebook, Twitter, Instagram, YouTube) nearly doubled their activities, with 1,428 followers,583 posts, and 5,652 engagements.
+RMA participated in 4 social media events: #AskAnArchivistDay, World Digital Preservation Day, #ArchivesHashtagParty, and #ArchivesAtoZ.

 Historical Archives research services spent 231 hours responding to 145 requests and contributed to 24 external and internal projects.
 7 new accessions and 7 additions to fonds were digested.
 41,910 digital files were preserved, and 251 AIPs (Archival Information Packages) were created.